vosaul/status.im/source/docs/FAQ-desktop.md

 ## What operating systems are supported?

-Linux, and MacOS, and Windows 7+.
+Linux, and MacOS, and Windows 10 (Windows 7+ support planned).

 ## Can I use/recover my existing account?